Dick Aldridge: Toronto

 Dick Aldridge played nine seasons for the Toronto Argonauts from 1965 to 1973, playing in virtually every game from his rookie season onwards, for a total of 117 regular season and 6 playoff games.
 Although a running back at university, it was as a linebacker and kick returner that he established himself in the Argonauts' line-up under head coach Bob Shaw.
 Subsequent coaches Leo Cahill and John Rauch continued to use Aldridge as a linebacker, and the Argonauts' defensive unit of which he was a member in these years became renowned for its effectiveness and ferocity.
 His team-mate Peter Martin later described him as "a great athlete who was always very fit", who "trained a lot", devoted time to watching opponents on film, and "was a true student of the game".
 He recovered a career total of 11 fumbles (scoring one touchdown in 1968 after a 99-yard return) and made a career total of 18 interceptions (scoring one touchdown as a rookie in 1965) in Argonauts double-blue, including a team-leading 7 interceptions in 1970.
 The 1969 Argonauts' squad, disgruntled about being required to play four pre-season exhibition games without pay, held a meeting at Dick Aldridge's home, where they took advice from Alan Eagleson and decided to stage a walk-out.
-League rules at the time prohibited owner John Bassett from paying players to play in exhibition games, and the "strike" was resolved when he agreed to pay them $60 per week for the two weeks they spent in training camp.
+League rules at the time prohibited owner John W, H. Bassett from paying players to play in exhibition games, and the "strike" was resolved when he agreed to pay them $60 per week for the two weeks they spent in training camp.
 Dick Aldridge played in the 14–11 loss to the Calgary Stampeders in the 1971 Grey Cup game in Vancouver, made notorious in Canadian sporting history by Leon McQuay's slip and fumble seven yards from the Stampeders' endzone with fewer than two minutes left in the game.